 Re-Licensing Must Consider Environmental Impact

 The Conowingo Dam is owned and operated by Exelon.
 Exelon's current license for the Conowingo was issued on August 14, 1980 and expired on September 1, 2014.
-A temporary, one-year license was issued in early September to permit the dam's operation while ongoing studies and the relicensing process are completed.
-As part of the re-licensing, Federal Energy Regulatory Commission (FERC) must consider potential environmental impacts from the dam and include appropriate conditions in the new permit to minimize these impacts.
+Exelon is asking Federal Energy Regulatory Commission (FERC) for a new license to operate the dam for 46 years.
+As part of the re-licensing, Exelon must receive a "Section 401 water quality certification" from Maryland.
+Under this section of the federal Clean Water Act, states must consider potential environmental impacts from the dam and include appropriate conditions in the new FERC permit to minimize these impacts.
 There are still key pieces of information needed for FERC to issue the new license to Exelon.
 Hence, their new license will likely not be issued until 2018 or later.
-In the meantime, FERC will issue a temporary license until the Environmental Impact Statement (EIS) is finalized and the State makes a decision on water quality certification.
+In the meantime, FERC will issue a temporary license to continue operation until the Environmental Impact Statement (EIS) is finalized and the State makes a decision on water quality certification.

 As the regional watchdog for the Chesapeake Bay, CBF is seeking a comprehensive solution to this problem, one that addresses both the sediment and associated nutrients that are built-up at the dam in a cost-effective way as well as the sediment and nutrients that enter the Susquehanna upstream.
 We also continue to advocate for leadership and action to reduce pollution in local waters in Maryland and Virginia, where polluted runoff from farms, lawns, and urban pavement threaten the health of both local rivers and streams and the Bay.